 Zoom in on a graph by drawing a rectangle to select a specific time window.
 As you zoom in one metric, other performance metrics change to show data for the same time window.

-- Pan around with to make sure that you can see the right parts of a metric graph as you zoom in.
+- Pan around with to make sure that you can get the right parts of a metric graph as you zoom in.

 - Reset the metric graph axes with , which returns the graphs to their original scale.